-Welcome to one place to find the latest in staff development opportunities as well as information from our instructional leadership cohorts: Learning Coaches, Instructional Coaches and Action Research.
+Welcome to one place to find the latest in professional learning (PL) opportunities as well as information from our instructional leadership cohorts: Learning Coaches, Instructional Coaches and Action Research.
 We will also post important learning from conferences that Learning Services attend in hopes of sharing out with you.
 If you have a staff development opportunity you would like to add to the blog, please contact firstname.lastname@example.org.

 Wednesday, 4 October 2017